LGBTQIA-Community/Website/README.md

 **New Domains Coming Soon**
 # Folders & Pages in this Repo
-Folders and pages in this re
+Folders and pages in this repo will have information and announcements only.
+Our website files are kept in private repos for staff only.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTU4MDYwMTQsLTIwNzc2MjIyMywtND
+eyJoaXN0b3J5IjpbLTE5MjY5Mzg3MjQsLTIwNzc2MjIyMywtND
 Q0Nzg5OTE3LDEwNDIzNzM0MTFdfQ==
 -->